nanoframework/nanoFramework.Device.Bluetooth/README.md

 serviceProvider = result.ServiceProvider;
 ```

-To create further services for the Gatt server call **GattServiceProvider.Create(uuid)** for each new service.
+To create further services for the Gatt server call **GattServiceProvider.Create(UUID)** for each new service.

 Access all created services via the BluetoothLEServer instance.